ZRQ-rikkie/ZRQ-rikkie/README.md

   📚 I'm on track to complete my Computer Science degree at University College Dublin in January 2024. <br>
   🛠️ I'm actively on the hunt for an entry-level software development role in Ireland, aiming to start after my graduation. <br>
-  🌟 <strong>Highlighted Projects</strong>: Please click on the project names below to delve into the respective repositories. <br>
+  🌟 Highlighted Projects: Please click on the project names below to delve into the respective repositories. <br>
   🤝 Thank you for taking the time to explore my GitHub profile.
 For any inquiries or collaborations, you're welcome to contact me via email or connect on LinkedIn.